zteoh/choretracker-react-starter/README.md

     }
     ```

     Now, refresh your application and make sure in the React Developer Tools, the `chores` state in the `Chores` component is populated with 7 chores.
+If you have any problems getting this to work, ask a TA for help.

 ## Populating the table